pythonlessons/TensorFlow-object-detection-tutorial/9_part grab screen multiprocessing/README.md

 ```

 More about python multiprocessing and queues you can learn on this [link](https://docs.python.org/2/library/multiprocessing.html#multiprocessing.Queue.qsize).
 Short code explanation:
-We begin with creaginf a chared queue.
+We begin with creating a chared queue:
 ```
 # Queue
 q = multiprocessing.JoinableQueue()